 The most traditional festivals of Monterosso take place mainly in spring and summer.
 In May the Festa dei limoni, lemon festival, takes place while in June the Corpus Domini is celebrated, with the procession through the streets of the town and the infiorata, flower carpet, the Fried anchovy festival and on June 24th for San Giovanni it is burned in the traditional bonfire, calles the Battiston, a rag puppet.
 On 7 July it is the feast of Our Lord of Soviore while in September the Salted anchovy festival is celebrated.

 Here is the calendar of Monterosso festivals.

 The best means of transport to get to Monterosso is the train, along the La Spezia-Levanto line, with numerous trips during the summer.
 By car, the route becomes long and winding, whether coming from La Spezia, from Levanto after exiting the motorway or even from Pignone after exiting at Borghetto Vara.
 The Fegina car park, on the sea, is quite large even if it fills up quickly and the cost is quite high.

-A third option is by ferry coming from other lands except Corniglia, La Spezia, Lerici or Portovenere.
+A third option is by ferry coming from the other vilalges except Corniglia.

 Detailed information on how to get to Monterosso.

 Monterosso enjoys a temperate and mild climate during most of the year.
 In the warmer months, temperatures reach a maximum of 30 degrees, but the average settles at 22 degrees.
 The wettest months are October and November, although the rains are usually short-lived.